Ex-pharmacy worker charged with stealing more than 700 tablets of hydroxychloroquine from Harbor-UCLA Medical Center

-An ex-pharmacy worker has been charged with allegedly stealing hundreds of tablets of hydroxychloroquine, an anti-malaria drug widely promoted to treat COVID-19, from the hospital where he worked, the Los Angeles County District Attorney’s Office announced Wednesday.
+An ex-pharmacy worker has been charged with stealing hundreds of tablets of hydroxychloroquine, an anti-malaria drug widely promoted as a treatment for COVID-19, from the hospital where he worked, the Los Angeles County District Attorney’s Office announced Wednesday.

-Christopher Mencias Agustin, 36, of Torrance is facing with two felony counts of second-degree burglary during an emergency, and one felony count of concealing or withholding stolen property exceeding $950, the DA’s office said.
+Christopher Mencias Agustin, 36, of Torrance pleaded not guilty to two felony counts of second-degree burglary during an emergency, and one felony count of concealing or withholding stolen property exceeding $950, the DA’s office said.

 Prosecutors allege that on two separate occasions, Agustin went to Harbor-UCLA Medical Center and stole more than 700 tablets of hydroxychloroquine and azithromycin, which are both used to treat malaria and are believed to possibly help treat patients with coronavirus.